openhatch/oh-mainline/docs/contributor/getting_started.rst

 Read installation.rst inside
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have the repository, open up the `installation.rst`_ file in any text
+Once you have the repository, open up the
+:doc:`docs/deployment/installation.rst </deployment/installation>` file in any
-viewer (like gedit, or your favorite web browser).
+text viewer (like gedit, or your favorite web browser).

 Read it, and follow the few short steps to getting your local site going.
 It
 should take about 5 minutes.

-.. _installation.rst: installation.html

 Next steps